pydata/xarray/doc/user-guide/hierarchical-data.rst

         "/Bony Skeleton/Four Limbs/Amniotic Egg/Two Fenestrae/Dinosaurs"
     ]

-We have used the :py:meth:`~DataTree.from_dict` constructor method as an alternate way to quickly create a whole tree, and :ref:`filesystem paths` (to be explained shortly) to select two nodes of interest.
+We have used the :py:meth:`~xarray.core.datatree.DataTree.from_dict` constructor method as an alternate way to quickly create a whole tree, and :ref:`filesystem paths` (to be explained shortly) to select two nodes of interest.

 .. ipython:: python